You are currently viewing 10 Simple SEO Tips for Your Photography Blog

 So, don’t go overboard on the images (I know, you’re a photographer, that’s tough!
 But choose only your best, and compress those files so they load faster.)
 Also, keep your site’s visual “busyness” to a minimum, and make sure that the entire width of the site appears on a smartphone screen—you don’t want readers to have to scroll across to finish a sentence.

-Oh, and pop-ups can be really annoying and interfere with user experience.
+Pop-ups can also be really annoying and interfere with user experience.
 If you absolutely have to have one (such as an invitation to join your email list), make sure it’s clear where users can click to get rid of the pop-up if they’re not interested, so they can keep browsing your site without getting frustrated.

 SEO Isn’t That Scary